kevin1kevin1k/Hacking-the-Wiki-Games/README.md

 # Hacking-the-Wiki-Games

+If the notebook is not rendered, visit https://nbviewer.jupyter.org/github/kevin1kevin1k/Hacking-the-Wiki-Games/blob/master/linguistics-final.ipynb.

 ### Instructions for running the notebook

 - Visit https://fasttext.cc/docs/en/pretrained-vectors.html and download the pre-trained Ensligh model.
 Alternatively, you can run